wlinna/Arkhados/README.md

 quality of my animations is pretty bad.
 It would be nice if they were replaced, perhaps one by one.

-**Make nicer lava material**

 **Find or create good music** In Arkhados every hero uses different set of music.
 Currently Embermage has only 2 soundtracks.

-You can find good music with good licenses from opengameart.org and jamendo.com .
+You can find good music with good licenses from opengameart.org.
 And remember to use ogg-format because mp3 is patent encumbered and not supported

 **Create nice portraits for heroes** It would be nice to select hero